vmware/terraform-provider-vmc/website/docs/r/sddc.html.markdown

 * `num_host` - (Required) The number of hosts.

-* `size` - (Optional) The size of the vCenter and NSX appliances. 'large' SDDC size corresponds to a 'large' vCenter appliance and 'large' NSX appliance. 'medium' SDDC size corresponds to 'medium' vCenter appliance and 'medium' NSX appliance.
+* `size` - (Optional) The size of the vCenter and NSX appliances. 'large' or 'LARGE' SDDC size corresponds to a large vCenter appliance and large NSX appliance. 'medium' or 'MEDIUM' SDDC size corresponds to medium vCenter appliance and medium NSX appliance.
 Default : 'medium'.

 * `account_link_sddc_config` - (Optional) The account linking configuration object.